To showcase excellence in Dalmatians, the DCA sponsors a Top 20

 TROPHIES, ROSETTES and CERTIFICATES OF ELIGIBILTY

-Finalists in attendance will receive a formal rosette.
+Finalists will receive a formal rosette.
 The owner of the deceased finalist will also receive a rosette.

-Co-owners and Breeders of Finalists may also purchase rosettes by ordering from a designated Committee member (advance
+Co-owners and Breeders of finalists may purchase additional rosettes by ordering on the order form at the time the

-response is mandatory).
+entry is made.
 The total number of additional rosettes ordered may not exceed the number of listed breeders and

 co-owners of the finalist.